Easy Grandma’s Potato Salad Recipe

 - Set aside one of the eggs for the top of the salad garnishment.

-- Slice the eggs in half and pop out the yolk.
+- Slice the remaining eggs in half and pop out the yolks of the eggs into the bowl with the mayo dressing.

 - I used an Egg Slicer to slice my garnishment egg for topping the salad.

-- Put in a serving dish and top with paprika and boiled eggs.
+- Put in a serving dish and sprinkle with paprika and sliced boiled eggs.

 Looks delicious.
 My husbands grandmother has her won recipe and its so good.
 This looks great with the large chunks of veggies!